Rishikesh46/ReactBlogRender/README.md

 - Data is fetched from backend hosted on heroku

-- The home page consist of blogs which can render through each links.
+- The home page consist of blogs which can render.

 - With the help of related links you can render through different blogs.